 Central station remains largely intact, but in the 1990s unfortunately lost its original light fixtures on the Gerber-designed headhouse, replaced with modern, box-shaped fixtures.

 During May 2004, Central began receiving new platform signage.
-The older KDR-type station name signs were replaced with new Current Graphic Standard versions.
+The older KDR-type station name signs were replaced with new Green Line Graphic Standard versions.
 The thinner strap brackets that held up the previous signs were replaced with more substantial steel frames.
 Also replaced were the directional wayfinding/Board Here signs, the long signs directing passengers to which direction of service operates on which side of the platform, at the top of each stair to the platform.
 The first of the new station name signs and a few symbol signs were installed at the far north end of the platform at the same time.
 The rest of the station name signs, column signs, and directional signs were installed later.

 Central's island platform, with its canopy supports that split into gently-curving gull wing-shaped roof supports, is seen looking north on July 26, 2003.
 The original wood deck was later replaced with a concrete floor.
 For a larger view, click here.
 (Photo by Graham Garfield)